tronross/LightBnB/README.md

 If you wish to sign in as a user, you can utilize any of the user e-mails from the database, an example is `ossie@teddybearz.net`.
 Passwords for all users are `password`.

-An ERD for the database may be found in the `/planning` directory, and the `Light_BnB_WebApp-master` Project Structure may be found as a README in the root of the `Light_BnB_WebApp-master` directory.
+An ERD for the database may be found in the `/planning` directory.

 ## LightBnB_WebApp-master